-1 Human Labor Extractivism Upgraded in the 21st Century
+1 Human Labor Extractivism Upgraded in the Twenty-First Century

-Sihanoukville Special Economic Zone (SSEZ), the role model for China's One Belt One Road Initiative, has drawn global attention because of the recent outbreak of news, starting mid-2022, concerning cyber slavery in Sihanoukville; this exposed the severity and the scale of the organized crime of forced labor in the Chinese scamming compounds.
+Sihanoukville Special Economic Zone (SSEZ), the role model for China's Belt-and-Road initiative, has drawn global attention because of the recent outbreak of news, starting in mid-2022, concerning cyber-slavery in the port of Sihanoukville in Cambodia; this exposed the severity and the scale of the organized crime of forced labor in the Chinese scamming compounds.
 The reports showed that the victims were primarily from Taiwan, China, Hong Kong, Vietnam, Thailand, Malaysia, Indonesia, Bangladesh, India, Sri Lanka, Georgia, Russia, and the United States.
-The conservative estimation of the number of victims is around 25,000 (Al Jazeera 2022; Chen 2022; The Reporter 2022; Chiang and Chen 2022; The Reporter 2023).
-In addition to the SSEZ in Cambodia, other Southeast Asian cities, such as Manila in the Philippines, and border towns in Poipet of Cambodia, the Golden Triangle Special Economic Zone (SEZ) in Bokeo in northwest Laos, and Shrek Kokko in Kayin State, Myanmar, known as KK Park, are also well known as being sites for Chinese scam industries (Kennedy and Southern 2022; The Straits Times 2023).
+The conservative estimation of the number of victims is around 25,000 (Al Jazeera 2022; Chen 2022; Chiang and Chen 2022; Kung 2022).
+In addition to the ssez in Cambodia, other Southeast Asian cities, such as Manila in the Philippines, border towns in Poipet in Cambodia, the Golden Triangle Special Economic Zone (SEZ) in Bokeo in northwest Laos, and KK Park in Myanmar, are also well known as sites for Chinese scam industries (Kennedy and Southern 2022; The Straits Times 2023).

-The practice of the cryptocurrency scam is a global phenomenon.
-Some people earn cryptocurrency through a complex process called "mining," while others suffer from crypto scams.
-Around 2 million people have been hit by crypto scams since 2020, according to New York-based crypto trade surveillance firm Solidus Labs (The Rug Pull Report 2022).
-Fraud and scams have continued to evolve in recent years and were regarded as the second top financial crime for 2023.
-The US Federal Bureau of Investigation reported 10 billion lost to online fraud in 2022 as crypto investment scams increased (ComplyAdvantage 2023).
+Cryptocurrency scams are a global phenomenon.
+Some people earn cryptocurrency through a complex process called "mining," while others engage in crypto scams.
+According to New York-based crypto trade surveillance firm Solidus Labs, around two million people have been hit by crypto scams since 2020.
+Fraud and scams have continued to evolve in recent years and were regarded as the second-leading financial crime for 2023.
+The U.S. Federal Bureau of Investigation reported that US\$10 billion was lost to online fraud in 2022 as crypto investment scams increased (ComplyAdvantage 2023).

-This article aims not to probe the complicated issues of the financial crimes that have surged in recent years but to consider the logistics and technologies of extractivism targeted at human labor in SEZS, as a zone of legal exceptions, with adaptable laws that facilitate the highest profits of the practice of extraction.
-Through this upgraded mode of the cyber scam industry-the so-called "pig-butchering business"-we see a reemergence of the old slavery system, but refashioned as neoliberal slavery.
+Rather than probing the complicated issues of the financial crimes that have surged in recent years, this article considers the logistics and technologies of extractivism targeted at human labor in SEZS, as zones of legal exceptions, with adaptable laws that facilitate the highest profits of the practice of extraction.
+Through this upgraded mode of the cyber-scam industry-the so-called "pig-butchering business"-we see a reemergence of the old slavery system, refashioned as neoliberal slavery.

-Cyber slavery in the 21st-century neoliberal labor market shares the common features of conventional forms of forced labor: the restriction of movement; open sale of workers between employers; debt bondage; dehumanization and depersonalization; abuse resulting from vulnerability; deception; isolation; intimidation and threats; retention of identity documents; withholding of wages; abusive working and living conditions; and excessive overtime.
-The difference between traditional slavery and neoliberal slavery is that the victims initially voluntarily participate in the work, motivated by their aspirations for more significant profit, but end up the same as classically enslaved people.
+Cyber-slavery in the twenty-first century neoliberal labor market shares the common features of conventional forms of forced labor: the restriction of movement; open sale of workers between employers; debt bondage; dehumanization and depersonalization; abuse resulting from vulnerability; deception; isolation; intimidation and threats; retention of identity documents; withholding of wages; abusive working and living conditions; and excessive overtime.
+The difference between traditional slavery and neoliberal slavery is that the victims initially participate in the work voluntarily, motivated by their aspirations for more significant profit, but end up in the same position as classically enslaved people.